 I hope you enjoy this vanilla matcha latte recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

-- 2 cups plain oat milk - or choose your favorite one
+- 2 cups plain oat milk - or choose your favorite kind of milk

 - 1 vanilla bean, scraped - OR 1 tablespoon of vanilla extract (not teaspoon)